install.packages("devtools")

 Creating modules

-You can create your own modules by specifying the arguments to search_text() or gpt() in JSON format and/or including R code.
+You can create your own modules by specifying the arguments to search_text() or llm() in JSON format and/or including R code.
 Modules can also contain instructions for reporting, to give “traffic lights” for whether a check passed or failed, and to include appropriate text feedback in a report.
 See the modules vignette for more details.

 Below is an abbreviated example of the module that detects all p-values in the text and returns the matching text.